Jeremiah Chapter 6

-Or, “call ye them”, as the Targum.
-So the Septuagint, Vulgate Latin, and Arabic versions; by whom are meant the Jews, who thought themselves of some account, as silver; being the seed of Abraham, and having the law, the covenant and promises, and service of God.
-When those that tried them, as the prophets, found them to be nothing but dross; and therefore, if they must be called silver, they could call them none other than reprobate silver.
-Or what is of no account and value; which is confirmed by the following reason, which contains the judgment and conduct of him that cannot err.
+Or, “call ye them”, as the Targum explains.
+So do the Septuagint, Vulgate Latin, and Arabic versions; by whom are meant the Jews, who thought themselves of some account, as silver; being the seed of Abraham, and having the law, the covenant and promises, and service of God.
+When those that tried them, as the prophets, found them to be nothing but dross; and therefore, if they must be called silver, they could call them none other than “reprobate silver”.
+Or what is of no account and value; which is confirmed by the following reason, which contains the judgment and conduct of Him that cannot err.

 Jeremiah Chapter 6 Questions

 - Who, in verse 1, did God speak to specifically?

 - Where were they to blow the trumpet?